Shock formation for the Burgers-Hilbert equation: Self-similar transformation

 \subsection{The stable self-similar solution to the inviscid Burgers equation}

 The inviscid Burgers equation

 has a family of self-similar solutions

-for all $\alpha>0$, where $T_*$ is the blowup time and $x_*$ is the blowup location.
-It turns out that $\overline{U}=U_{1/2}$ is the only stable blowup self-similar profile \cite{Eggers}, and it solves the steady-state self-similar Burgers equation\footnote{We use $\partial_X$ even though $\overline{U}$ is a function of only one variable $X$ to align with $U$.}
+for all $i\in\mathbb{N}$, where $T_*$ is the blowup time and $x_*$ is the blowup location.
+It turns out that only $\overline{U}=U_{1}$ is a stable blowup self-similar profile \cite{Eggers}; other profiles $U_i$ for $i\geq 2$ are all unstable.
+The profile $\overline{U}$ solves the steady-state self-similar Burgers equation\footnote{We use $\partial_X$ even though $\overline{U}$ is a function of only one variable $X$ to align with $U$.}

 This profile has an explicit expression

 This closed form is very important for our analysis.
 We note that $\overline{U}$ has Taylor expansion

 In particular,